 Being better organized with the way you eat and shop will mean less time spent grocery shopping, some light relief for your pocketbook, and maybe even a healthier lifestyle for you and your family.
 You’ll also be doing the planet a favour by driving less, wasting less, and making better use of your freezer.
 Remember that in North America we waste more food than anywhere else on the planet.
 Not only is this shameful, it is also a huge waste of money and resources.

 Happily married and childless by choice, Rigbee lives in the Okanagan in BC.
 He enjoys gardening, cooking and learning about retirement and estate planning.
-When not thinking of ways to retire before 55, Rigbee works as a web site designer and can be found at Seahorse Solutions.If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+When not thinking of ways to retire before 55, Rigbee works as a web site designer and can be found at Seahorse Solutions.If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).